hofmn/website-company/README.md

 # Company Website Template with Skeleton for SvelteKit

 A simple and elegant template for your company website, built using Skeleton, a UI Toolkit for Tailwind CSS and SvelteKit.
 This template provides a solid foundation for creating a professional and responsive website for your business or organization.
+Here is an [example](Vorher-Nachher-Webseite.png) from a website rework

 ## Features